nicolevanderhoeven/doing-it-in-public/content/index.md

 ###  [Chapter 1.
 The case for doing it in public](Chapter%201%20-%20The%20case%20for%20doing%20it%20in%20public.md) ([link](Chapter%201%20-%20The%20case%20for%20doing%20it%20in%20public.md))

-- Limiting beliefs that hold us back from making things
+- What is all this for?
+- To silence the voice of "not good enough"
+	- Imposter syndrome
+- To be ethically creative
+	- Authenticity by default
+- To open-source knowledge
-- Open-sourcing knowledge: why open source still works
+	- why open source still works
+- To hold yourself accountable
 	- Accountability and precommitments
-- Authenticity by default, and ethical creativity
-- When you can show your work
+- To show your work
+- To git gud
 	- The Observer Effect, and how to use it to your benefit
-- What is all this for?

 ### Chapter 2.
 Mindset